BhanuPratap-Singh-Naruka/BhanuPratap-Singh-Naruka/README.md

    <h1 align = "center" >Hello Everyone!
 Bhanu Here 👋 </h1>

-   A aspiring front-end developer.
+   An aspiring front-end developer.
 I have done my bachelor's degree in Mechenical Engineering but I have developed a strong interest in frontend development and have     been dedicating my time to learning and improving my skills in this field.
    Currently I am working on some Projects for my portfolio.

    ## 🛠️ Skills:-

    🔭 Here are some of the skills that I have developed in my journey as a frontend developer:
    * HTML, CSS, JS
    * Some CSS frameworks like Tailwind CSS and Bootstrap